 Iatrogenic complications are more common and often more severe among older adults than among younger patients.
 These complications include adverse drug effects (eg, interactions), falls, nosocomial infections, pressure ulcers, delirium, and complications related to surgery.
 Prevention is often possible.

 The first step in prevention is to identify patients at high risk.
-Risk factors include the following.
+Risk factors include having multiple chronic diseases, having multiple clinicians, taking multiple medications, and being hospitalized.

 Having multiple physicians can result in uncoordinated care and polypharmacy.
 Consultation among multiple physicians every time one of them sees a common patient is difficult.
 As a result, a patient’s therapeutic regimen is frequently changed without the input of the patient’s other physicians, thereby increasing risk of iatrogenic complications.

-Taking multiple drugs concurrently and having multiple chronic diseases markedly increase risk of adverse drug-drug or drug-disease interactions.
-Risk of such interactions is particularly high among patients who are undernourished or who have renal failure.
-Also, certain drugs have an especially high risk of adverse effects in older adults, due to changes in body composition and drug metabolism.
-Specific examples include anticholinergics such as diphenhydramine, benzodiazepines and other sleep aids (eg, zolpidem), opioids, antipsychotics, anticoagulants, and NSAIDs (see Beers criteria).
+Taking multiple medications concurrently and having multiple chronic diseases markedly increase risk of adverse drug-drug interactions Drug-Related Problems in Older Adults Drug-related problems are common in older adults and include drug ineffectiveness, adverse drug effects, overdosage, underdosage, inappropriate treatment, inadequate monitoring, nonadherence... read more or drug-disease interactions Drug-disease interactions Drug-related problems are common in older adults and include drug ineffectiveness, adverse drug effects, overdosage, underdosage, inappropriate treatment, inadequate monitoring, nonadherence... read more .
+Risk of such interactions is particularly high among patients who are undernourished or who have chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more .
+Also, certain medications have an especially high risk of adverse effects Drug Categories of Concern in Older Adults Some drug categories (eg, analgesics, anticoagulants, antihypertensives, antiparkinsonian drugs, diuretics, hypoglycemic drugs, psychoactive drugs) pose special risks for older adults.
+Some... read more in older adults, due to changes in body composition and medication metabolism.
+Specific examples include anticholinergics such as diphenhydramine, benzodiazepines and other sleep aids (eg, zolpidem), opioids, antipsychotics, anticoagulants, and NSAIDs (see Beers criteria Potentially Inappropriate Drugs in Older Adults (Based on the American Geriatrics Society 2019 Beers Criteria® Update) ).

 Risks due to hospitalization include hospital-acquired infection, polypharmacy, and transfusion reactions.
 Hospitalized patients who have dementia or who are immobilized (eg, after surgery) are at high risk of iatrogenic complications (eg, pressure sores, deep venous thrombosis, urinary retention, delirium).